Build a Powerful Engagement Experience for Your Visitors

 Engagement isn’t really a goal, it’s a process of achieving your goal of getting visitors into your content and to become emotionally connected to you.

 Don’t be perfect.
-Show sincere intent to fulfill their need.
-Be interested in their need for fulfillment — your content will generate the spirit of following through on their intent or mission whether it’s to buy your product, buy a house, sign a mortgage, or travel to exotic locations.
+Show sincere intent to make them feel good, grow their confidence, validate their intent, and fulfill their need.
+Be interested in their need for emotional fulfillment because decisions are emotional Your content will generate the spirit of following through on their intent or mission whether it’s to buy your product, buy a house, sign a mortgage, or travel to exotic locations.
+That’s because that action is consistent with everything they’ve felt and believe in your content experience.

 I hope you’ve enjoyed this immersion in visitor engagement.
 Bookmark it for future reference because if there is one improvement you can make to your sales and marketing efforts, it’s engagement that matters.
 I’ll be updating this post regularly.
 Check out the recent post on social media strategy.